evkx/evkx.github.io/content/models/lexus/rz/RZ_450e/_index.md

 ## Climate system

 There is one climate system available.
-The 2-zone climate system supports different temperatures in two zone for the driver and passenger.
+The 2-zone climate system supports different temperatures in two zones for the driver and passenger.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as an option.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort